berndruecker/oreilly-training-process-automation/demo/worker-csharp/README.md

-# External Task Worker / NodeJS
+# External Task Worker / C#  Dotnet Core

 * Download/clone the code in this folder.
 You might need to adjust the external topic name in the file `Worker.cs`.
 In the demo code it is `celebrate`.